 After entry into the majors, students must maintain a 3.2 cumulative GPA.

-Students receiving a B.A. in Applied Data Analysis are required to take 36 credits, with one or more courses in four core areas, a nine-credit domain sequence, STAT 3255 (Introduction to Data Science), and a Capstone course of at least three credits.
-Students meet the “writing in the major” requirement in a domain-specific W course, or in a Capstone W course.
+Students receiving a B.A. in Applied Data Analysis are required to take 36 credits, with one or more courses in four core areas, a nine-credit domain concentration sequence, STAT 3255 (Introduction to Data Science), and a Capstone course of at least three credits.
+Students meet the “writing in the major” requirement in a domain concentration-specific W course, or in a Capstone W course.

 The four core area requirements are: